neondatabase/neon/s3_scrubber/README.md

 Layer size bytes: min 24576, 1% 36879, 10% 36879, 50% 61471, 90% 44695551, 99% 201457663, max 275324928
 Timeline layer count: min 1, 1% 3, 10% 6, 50% 16, 90% 25, 99% 39, max 1053
 ```

+For safekeepers, dump_db_connstr and dump_db_table must be
+specified; they should point to table with debug dump which will be used
+to list timelines and find their backup and start LSNs.

 ## Cleaning up running pageservers